CoRoSoN-Kit/CoRoSoN-Kit/README.md

 Especially to teams utilizing Bruno: You are very welcome to play back your improvements, find the bugs we made in the libraries or just send us pictures of your robot.
 This way we can all celebrate the success of the robots in 2050 🤖⚽🏆.

-[^lego]: Disclaimer: LEGO® and MINDSTORMS® are trademarks of the LEGO® Group, which does not sponsor, authorize or endorse this web site.
+[^lego]: Disclaimer: LEGO® and MINDSTORMS® are trademarks of the LEGO® Group, which does not sponsor, authorize or endorse this site.